Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: Evaluation

-Fig.~\ref{fig:eval_breakdown_overall} shows the ratio of SLO-compliant functions using \SysName and four baselines.
-Compared with \SysName, all the baselines suffer from various limitations and fail to effectively support a large number of functions.
-In particular, \SysName-FIFO is oblivious to SLOs and unable to properly prioritize functions, leading to serious SLO violations under many functions, such as over 50\% of total 560 functions cannot satisfy the SLOs. \SysName-Block cannot reuse various-size blocks and forces frequent memory allocation via native CUDA API, which incurs long delay in block allocation and significantly harms overall performance as we will describe in Fig.~\ref{fig:block_eviction}. \SysName-LRU frequently evicts heavy models, leading to PCIe bandwidth contention during future swapping and impaired inference performance.
-Therefore, the function ratios quickly drop to 0 for both \SysName-Block and \SysName-LRU. \SysName-Random leads to the worst performance due to its inefficient scheduling and swapping policy, which does not exploit NVLink across GPUs and is oblivious to model heaviness.
-Consequently, it easily violates SLOs even under 320 functions.
-Compared with baselines, \SysName can successfully support over 80\% functions under 560 functions, effectively maximizing the number of SLO-compliant functions.
+Fig.~\ref{fig:eval_breakdown_overall} shows the ratio of SLO-compliant functions.
+In particular, \SysName-FIFO is oblivious to SLOs and unable to properly prioritize functions, leading to serious SLO violations when the number of functions is large. \SysName-Block cannot reuse various-sized blocks and forces frequent memory allocation via CUDA APIs, which incurs long delay in block allocation and harms overall performance. \SysName-LRU evicts heavy models often, leading to PCIe bandwidth contention during future model swapping. \SysName-Random leads to the worst performance due to its inefficient scheduling and model swapping policy, which does not exploit NVLink across GPUs and is oblivious to model heaviness.
+Compared with these baselines, \SysName successfully supports over 80\% functions even with 560 functions, maximizing the number of SLO-compliant functions.